Andrew Stanton

 Birthday

-BiographyAndrew Ayers Stanton (born December 3, 1965) is an American filmmaker.
-He is best known as the director and co-writer of the Pixar animated films Finding Nemo (2003), WALL-E (2008), Finding Dory (2016), and the upcoming Toy Story 5 (2026).
-He also directed and co-wrote the live-action film John Carter (2012) for Walt Disney Pictures and directed the upcoming live-action film In the Blink of an Eye for Searchlight Pictures.
-For Pixar, Stanton was additionally the co-director and co-writer of A Bug's Life (1998), the co-writer of each of the Toy Story films (1995-present) and Monsters, Inc. (2001), and occasional voice actor for various films.
+BiographyAndrew Ayers Stanton (born December 3, 1965) is an American filmmaker, animator, and voice actor.
+He is best known as the director and co-writer of the Pixar animated films Finding Nemo (2003), WALL-E (2008), and Finding Dory (2016).
+He also directed and co-wrote the live-action film John Carter (2012) for Walt Disney Pictures and directed the live-action film In the Blink of an Eye (2026) for Searchlight Pictures.
+For Pixar, Stanton was additionally the co-director and co-writer of A Bug's Life (1998), the co-writer of each of the Toy Story films (1995-present) and Monsters, Inc. (2001), and occasional voice actor for various films, most notably Crush the Turtle from Finding Nemo.

 Finding Nemo and WALL-E earned Stanton two Academy Awards for Best Animated Feature.
 He was also nominated for three Academy Awards for Best Original Screenplay, for Finding Nemo, WALL-E, and Toy Story (1995), and for an Academy Award for Best Adapted Screenplay for Toy Story 3 (2010).
 WALL-E has also been inducted into the National Film Registry.
 Stanton has also directed episodes of various television series since 2017, including episodes of 3 Body Problem, Better Call Saul, Legion and Stranger Things.